Table of Contents

 Best possible days sales outstanding = (Current receivables x number of days in a week) / weekly credit sales.

 - Average days delinquent: Indicates how efficient your business processes are in your ability to collect receivables on time.

 ADD= Days sales outstanding – Best possible days sales outstanding

 A daily financial report is a method to track the previous day’s activities that have an impact on your financial status but are not necessarily a strict financial metric.
 It can keep you apprised of all the requisite data management used to track and measure potential errors, internal production, revenue loss, and receivables' status.

-As we mentioned above, these reports provide a limited vision, but you can use the examples beneath to see how some daily actions on problematic factors that can impact your final results.
+As we mentioned above, these reports provide a limited vision, but you can use the examples of financial statements below to see how some daily actions on problematic factors can impact your final results.

 a) Tracking Potential Staff Errors

 Maintaining an efficient, productive work environment, and ensuring that you can identify any employee discrepancies or issues is critical to being proactive about business growth.
 Monitoring employees working hours and productivity levels can help you detect potential staff errors quickly, control these errors, and avoid negative impacts on your financial results at the end of the day, and ultimately, the month.